 Can the template work well for a technical website too?

-You may run a business that is highly complicated and difficult for a layman to understand, and this is where a simple, easy-to-understand template may help you get your message and image across easily.
+You may run a business that is highly complicated and difficult for a layman to understand, and this is where a simple, easy-to-understand template may help you get your message and image across easily, especially you're looking for a FTP website builder.

 A simple one-page template can force you to keep things brief and easy to understand, helping you use brevity to make a complicated subject accessible.
 These one-page templates are easy to design and since a highly technical website probably doesn’t need photos or videos, you can keep things simple.